webtorrent/webtorrent/docs/faq.md

 language, etc.).

-If you have a VPN enabled, then WebRTC data channels will not connect to peers using your true public IP address, nor will it be reveled to the JavaScript running on the webpage.
+If you have a VPN enabled, then WebRTC data channels will not connect to peers using your true public IP address, nor will it be revealed to the JavaScript running on the webpage.

 At one point in time, WebRTC did have an issue where it would allow a website